deepakmotlani/Notes/Spring Core/Spring-Core.md

 - **@Component** annotation is added to the class, so that when Spring framework will scan for the components, this class will be treated as component. @Component annotation can be applied only to the class and it’s retention policy is Runtime.
+This is genric stereo-type for any Spring Managed Component.
+ - **@Repository** stereotype for persistence layer.
+ - **@Service** stereotype for service layer.
+ - **@Controller** stereotype for presentation layer (spring-mvc).
 - **@Autowired** annotation is used to let Spring know that autowiring is required.
 This can be applied to field, constructor and methods.
 This annotation allows us to implement constructor-based, field-based or method-based dependency injection in our components.
 It accepts optional boolean parameter "required", with default value as true.
 If set to false, the dependency becomes optional.
 - **@Configuration** annotation is used to let Spring know that it’s a Configuration class.
 - **@ComponentScan** annotation is used with @Configuration annotation to specify the packages to look for Component classes.